Matías Di Gregorio

-Matías Di Gregorio (born 4 June 1986 in Buenos Aires) is an Argentine football defender and midfielder.
+Matías Gabriel Di Gregorio (born 4 June 1986 in Buenos Aires) is an Argentine former football defender and midfielder.

 Club career

 Independiente

 Di Gregorio began his playing career in 2006 with Club Atletico Independiente, where he made his youthful career too.
 His debut was on 16 June 2007 in a 1–3 away win against Gimnasia de Jujuy.
 On 15 March 2008, he scored his first goal against Gimnasia La Plata in a 3–1 Independiente's victory at Primera División.
 He participated with a great performance on the tour of the United States and Canada, playing 3 games against Columbus Crew, Atlanta Silverbacks and Toronto FC.

 Quilmes

 In 2009, he dropped down a division to play for Quilmes Atlético Club in Primera B Nacional, playing 23 games, scoring a free kick in the first match of the league.
 He had a strong performance in the league, being protagonist in many games, achieving promotion of Quilmes Atlético Club to the Argentine Primera División.